Maintaining Plasticity in Continual Learning via Regenerative Regularization: Continual Supervised Learning

 \subsection{Problems}

-We evaluate methods on three continual image classification problems.
-The first problem, Permuted MNIST, exhibits input distribution shift, where different tasks have different inputs.
-The second and third problems, Random Label MNIST and Random Label CIFAR, exhibit concept shift, where different tasks have the exact same inputs but different labels assigned to each input.
+In our experiments in Section~\ref{sec:experiments}, we evaluate methods on five continual image classification problems.
+Three of the problems, Permuted MNIST, 5+1 CIFAR, and Continual ImageNet exhibit input distribution shift, where different tasks have different inputs.
+The remaining problems, Random Label MNIST and Random Label CIFAR, exhibit concept shift, where different tasks have the exact same inputs but different labels assigned to each input.
 All continual image classification problems we consider consist of a sequence of supervised learning tasks.
 The agent is presented with batches of (image, label) data pairs from a task for a fixed number of timesteps, after which the next task arrives.
 The agent is trained incrementally to minimize cross-entropy loss on the batches it receives.
 While there are discrete task boundaries, the agent is not given any indication when a task switches.

-The first problem we consider is Permuted MNIST, a common benchmark from the continual learning literature~\citep{goodfellow2013empirical}.
+\textbf{Permuted MNIST.} The first problem we consider is Permuted MNIST, a common benchmark from the continual learning literature~\citep{goodfellow2013empirical}.
 In our Permuted MNIST setup, we randomly sample 10,000 images from the MNIST training dataset.
 A Permuted MNIST task is characterized by applying a fixed randomly sampled permutation to the input pixels of all 10,000 images.
 The agent is presented with these 10,000 images in a sequence of batches, equivalent to training for $1$ epoch through the task's dataset.
 After all samples have been seen once, the next task arrives, and the process repeats.
 In our Permuted MNIST experiments, we train agents for $500$ tasks.

-Our second problem is Random Label MNIST, a variation of the problem in~\citet{lyle2023understanding}.
+\textbf{Random Label MNIST.} Our second problem is Random Label MNIST, a variation of the problem in~\citet{lyle2023understanding}.
 We randomly sample $1200$ images from the MNIST dataset.
 A Random Label MNIST task is characterized by randomly assigning a label to each individual image in this subset.
 In contrast to Permuted MNIST, we train the agent for $400$ epochs such that the neural network learns to memorize the labels for the images.
 After $400$ epochs are complete, the next task arrives, and the process repeats.
-In our Random Label MNIST experiments, we train agents for $50$ tasks.
-Our third problem is Random Label CIFAR, which is equivalent to Random Label MNIST except that images are sampled from the CIFAR $10$ training dataset.
-In all problems, we use a batch size of $16$.
-Additional details are in Appendix \ref{appendix:environments}.
+We train agents for $50$ tasks.